 Declaration by Independent Director:

-All the Independent Directors have given declarations that they meet the criteria ofindependence as laid down under Section 149(6)of the Companies Act 2013 and Clause 49 ofthe Listing Agreement.
+All the Independent Directors have given declarations in the beginning of the financialyear 2018-19 that they meet the criteria of independence as laid down under section 149(6)of the Companies Act 2013.

-As per the declaration given and noted by the Board of Directors none of theIndependent Director was disqualified to be appointed as Independent Director of thecompany as on 31st March 2015.
+As per the declaration given and noted by the Board of Directors none of theIndependent Director was disqualified to be appointed or continue as Independent Directorof the company as on 31st March 2018.

 Corporate Social Responsibility (CSR) Policy:

-The Corporate Governance Disclosure and Management Discussion & Analysis Reportwhich form an integral part of this Report are set out as separate Annexure E.
+The Corporate Governance Disclosure and Management Discussion & Analysis Report areenclosed as annexure with this Report.

 Directors Responsibility Statement:

-(i) In the preparation of the annual accounts for the financial year ended 31st March2015 all applicable accounting standards had been followed along with properexplanations relating to material departures;
+(i) In the preparation of the annual accounts for the Financial Year ended 31st March2018 all applicable accounting standards had been followed along with properexplanations relating to material departures;

-(ii) The Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as on 31st March 2015 and of the lossesof the Company for the year ended on that date;
+(ii) The Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as on 31st March 2018 and of the profitand losses of the Company for that period;

 (iii) The Directors had taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of the Companies Act 2013for safeguarding the assets of the Company and for preventing and detecting fraud andother irregularities;

-(iv) The Directors had prepared the accounts for the financial year ended 31st March2015 on a 'going concern' basis.
+(iv) The Directors had prepared the accounts for the Financial Year ended 31st March2018 on a Rsgoing concernRs basis.

 Reply to the comments of the Auditors

-Your Directors also place on record their sincere appreciation to Oil India Limited foruninterrupted supply of Natural Gas as main feedstock for production of Methanol and AssamGas Company Ltd. for transporting natural gas to the plant.
+Your Directors also place on record their sincere appreciation to Oil India Limited forcontinuous supply of Natural Gas as main feedstock for production of Methanol and AssamGas Company Ltd. for transporting Natural Gas to the plant.